dmg-illc/linguistic-representations-visual-perception/README.md

 It is also useful to download [this file](https://natural-scenes-dataset.s3.amazonaws.com/nsddata/experiments/nsd/nsd_expdesign.mat), allowing to map between NSD and MS COCO indexing conventions.

-Instructions on how to dowload the MS COCO captions are provided in [TODO].
+Instructions on how to download the MS COCO captions are provided in [TODO].

 ## Setup